sanchezm5/JavaBootCamp/20190808/StwitterSystemProject/README.md

 # **Stwitter System Project**

 Stwitter is a simplified social media service that allows a user to create posts, search for posts by name of the poster or an id number, and add comments to posts that have been created.
-The Stwitter service has been designed with Microservices, Feign client, a Comment Queue Consumer, Caching, Config Server and Eureka.
+The Stwitter service has been designed with Microservices, Feign client, a Comment Queue Consumer, Caching, Spring Cloud Config Server and Eureka Service Registry.

 ## System Design